God's Righteousness: Standing in Awe of God's Perfect Righteousness

 Key Thoughts

-- God's righteousness is perfect moral integrity—He is always right in character, judgment, and action.
+• God's righteousness is perfect moral integrity—He is always right in character, judgment, and action (Deuteronomy 32:4; Psalm 145:17).

-- Through faith in Christ, His righteousness is imputed to us—we are declared righteous before God.
+• Through faith in Christ, His righteousness is imputed to us—we are declared righteous before God (Romans 3:21–22; 2 Corinthians 5:21).

-- Knowing God is righteous inspires awe, trust in His promises, and pursuit of righteous living.
+• Knowing God is righteous inspires awe, trust in His promises, and pursuit of righteous living (Matthew 5:6; 1 Peter 1:15–16).

 Ask Yourself

-Righteous God, we stand in awe that You are righteous in all Your ways.
-Thank You for revealing Your righteousness most clearly in Jesus Christ, who lived perfectly and died justly in our place.
-Thank You for crediting His righteousness to us through faith, so that we are accepted in Your sight.
-Forgive us when we rely on our own goodness or minimize sin.
-Help us to rest fully in Christ's righteousness while pursuing lives that honor Your holy standard.
-May we reflect Your righteousness in our words, actions, and relationships until we see You face to face.
+Righteous God, I stand in awe that You are righteous in all Your ways.
+Thank You for revealing Your righteousness most clearly in Jesus Christ, who lived perfectly and died justly in my place.
+Thank You for crediting His righteousness to me through faith, so that I am accepted in Your sight.
+Forgive me when I rely on my own goodness or minimize sin.
+Help me to rest fully in Christ's righteousness while pursuing a life that honors Your holy standard.
+May I reflect Your righteousness in my words, actions, and relationships until I see You face to face.
 In the righteous name of Jesus, Amen.